gro-david/bluloco-light-godot/README.md

 > This plugin requires manual configuration to work with Godot 4!
 > See the [`gdscript_lsp_server_port` setting](#gdscript_lsp_server_port)
 > item under the Configuration section below.

-**IMPORTANT NOTE:** Versions 1.0.0 and later of this extension only support Godot 3.2 or later.

 ## Features